-Our students also travel at least once during high school, to Munich if they study German, and to Peru or another Spanish-speaking country if they study Spanish, attending Waldorf schools abroad, staying with local families.
+Our students also travel at least once during high school, to Munich if they study German, and to a Spanish-speaking country if they study Spanish, attending Waldorf schools abroad, staying with local families.
 Spanish students have traveled to Peru, Colombia, and, most recently, to Cuba.
 All students also have the opportunity to spend from 6 weeks to a semester abroad.

-We take the character-building and team-building aspects of athletics seriously, and we have competitive soccer and basketball teams, and offer cross country running and ultimate Frisbee for those students who wish to participate.
+We take the character-building and team-building aspects of athletics seriously, and we have competitive soccer, basketball, and tennis teams.
 We also assist students in finding opportunities to participate in other competitive sports, including baseball, track, and skiing.
 As we grow, our sports programs will grow.

 All students in our school participate in all courses and activities at the school, including music and drama.
 Our chorus performs twice a year, and the entire school performs a play each spring.
-Past plays have included Uncle Vanya, The Importance of Being Earnest, The Skin of Our Teeth, Blithe Spirit, The Tempest, Saint Joan, A Winter’s Tale, Our Town, The Taming of the Shrew, Harvey, and Audience.
+Past plays have included Henry IV—Part I, Uncle Vanya, The Importance of Being Earnest, The Skin of Our Teeth, Blithe Spirit, The Tempest, Saint Joan, A Winter’s Tale, Our Town, The Taming of the Shrew, Harvey, and Audience.

 Our school year begins with a three day Orientation at nearby Camp Hi-Rock.
 Students complete low and high ropes course challenges and group dynamic exercises, and, around bonfires each night, get to know each other and the school.
 Seniors introduce the culture of the school to First Year Students and new students.
 By the first day of classes, every student knows every other student’s name and more.

-Each student has a Faculty Advisor, who provide parents with information about curriculum and programs, serve as a liaison with the school, and conduct twice annual parent-teacher conferences.
+Each student has a Faculty Advisor, who provide parents with information about curriculum and programs, serves as a liaison with the school, and, with all teachers, conducts twice annual parent-teacher conferences.